joaojorgem/Website/README.md

 - Go to the "\frontend\src\api.js" file and change the field  "baseURL:" for the URL created on your browser when the application is started;

+- Select "Open Browser" on port 3000 to open the application;

 - The application is ready to be used!;